 Location: Oslo, Norway

-Popular products: Alpha, Legendary, Odin Mountain
+Popular products: Alpha, Legendary, Sogn

 What we like: Their resort designs excel in comfort and all-around performance.

 Dating all the way back to the late 1800s, Norway-based Helly Hansen (HH) was originally created to provide waterproof clothing to workers at sea.
 And although rainwear is still a major part of their lineup, the brand has been a popular sight on the slopes for years.
-In fact, many of the liftees, ski patrol, and mountain guides we see at Colorado resorts sport custom-made HH gear.
+In fact, many of the liftees, ski patrol, and mountain guides we see sport custom-made HH gear.
 The company was also the baselayer provider of the U.S. Alpine Ski Team at the 2012 Sochi Olympics and now outfits Canada’s alpine and para-alpine ski teams, which says a lot about the performance slant of their pieces.

 Outdoor Research